washabstract/cyclades-openstates-scrapers/README.md

 To work with the California scraper locally, you can build and run the Dockerfile.california image.

-1. Build the CA image
+1. **Build the CA image**

-Make sure you are in the project root and run:
+    Make sure you are in the project root and run the below.
+This mirrors the arguments used in CI so your local image matches what’s deployed.

 ```
 docker build \